boytchev/oops.js/README.md

 ## ColorifyShader

-A shader converts the colors of the frame into specific color.
+A shader that converts the colors of the frame into specific color.
 Shader weight is 1 sweight.

 * **`color`** – target color (vector, default value THREE.Vector3(1,1,1) for white color)
 * **`opacity`** – shader effect opacity (float, 0.0 to 1.0, default value 1.0)